 Free term-time taster sessions can be booked here [contact-us-here] and we’d love to have you with us on a more permanent basis if you enjoy the experience!

 ♫ Listen to some of the recordings (video clips) we have made this year:

 Special Thanks - Sponsors

-We owe our thanks to Wiltshire Council, through the Amesbury Area Board, for their generous grant to us in the summer of 2016.
+We would also like to thank the Wiltshire Council, through the Amesbury Area Board, for their generous grant to us in the summer of 2016.
 This enabled us to purchase our own Yamaha keyboard and accessories and also to upgrade and develop our sound system.
 This equipment has been a great asset in both our summer and Christmas concerts as well as in rehearsal sessions.
-Much appreciated!
+Thank you very much!